FSC® Certified pictureframes

 - Destruction of indigenous peoples’ traditional way of life

 - Over-harvesting of Forestry adding to climate change

 Many years go, Hope Elletson, Founder of Pictureframes, read “Natural Capitalism” a title considered the 1999 environmental bible: published by the Rocky Mountain Institute.

 Hope knew that he was in an industry which cut down a lot of trees but he could not be sure of any significant measures to ensure that harvesting would be done in the right way.

-So, seven years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.
+So, eight years ago, Pictureframes started to change direction, intent on establishing a more responsible and moral manufacturing process, and achieved its first major success when it earned a Certification from the Forest Stewardship Council® (FSC) in 2013: the only bespoke picture framing & printing company in the world to hold such an award.